Monthly + bi-weekly payment, lump-sum simulator, payoff date and full amortization schedule

 Where P = principal, r = monthly rate (annual rate ÷ 12), n = total months.

-The interest-front-loading effect is not a trick — it’s a mathematical consequence of the formula.
+The interest-front-loading effect is not a trick - it’s a mathematical consequence of the amortization formula.
 In month 1 of a 30-year loan at 6.5%, roughly 81% of your payment is interest.
 By month 300 (year 25), that flips to roughly 25% interest.
-This is why the first few years of extra payments have outsized impact: every extra dollar in month 12 saves ~29 years of compounding interest on that dollar.
+Every extra dollar in month 12 saves ~29 years of compounding interest on that dollar.

 The monthly payment comparison is the wrong frame for evaluating loan offers.
 Two loans with identical monthly payments can have wildly different total costs depending on the term and rate.
 A $2,400/month payment on a 30-year loan accumulates a very different total interest load than the same payment on a 25-year loan.